selsamman/proxily/README.md

 export default App;
 ```
 ### Call proxy elsewhere
 If you are updating data outside of the component you must do the updates on a proxy for the data.
-This will detect changes and re-render any components that are using useProxy and refererencing the data.
+This will detect changes and re-render any components that are using useProxy and referencing the data.
 ```
 import {proxy} from 'proxily';